mca91/ITEWR_DC_Course/chapter2.md

 What was the definition of the $p$-value again?

 Maybe the plot displayed on the right may help You remember.
-It depicts the case of a two-sided test where $|t|$ is the computed test statistic.
+It depicts the case of a two-sided test where $|t|$ denotes the absolute value of the computed test statistic.

 Choose the *right* statement.